 Since each participant determines which antimicrobials to report on their patient specimens, each participant determines the total number of antimicrobial susceptibilities to report on PT specimens.
 The only reporting requirement is that the susceptibilities reported on a proficiency test specimen reflect the same list of drugs which would be tested by the laboratory on patient material in the same clinical context as that of the proficiency specimen.

 “Would Refer” is a special response available for some interpretive programs such as Microbiology, Clinical Microscopy or Hematology with Manual Differential.
 It represents the situation where you would refer a non-routine result on to another entity such as a reference laboratory or pathologist for further interpretation or for a final result.
 You may only enter this response if this is your laboratory’s standard procedure for handling patient samples with similar results.
-You may not enter “Would Refer” for all 5 specimens in these programs unless you are not performing any patient testing of the same type at the time of the proficiency testing event.
-If you do report “Would Refer” for all 5 specimens, you will be graded as having discontinued testing for the current testing event only.
+You may not enter “Would Refer” for all 5 specimens in these programs.
+If you do report “Would Refer” for all 5 specimens, the grading record will be deleted from the current testing event only.